Grexit averted but euro zone debt problems still a headache

 "Traditionally, those would be solved by default, inflation, currency devaluation or a fast growth environment - all of those look extremely difficult for Europe."

-(This version of the story corrects paragraph 7 to say 635 billion euros not 635 trillion euros)
+(This story corrects seventh paragraph to say 635 billion euros, not 635 trillion euros)

 (Graphics by Vincent Flasseur; Editing by Hugh Lawson)